jonatack/mongoid_fixtures/README.md

           state: Lousiana
           population: 24_000

     This library also supports nested attributes.
-Document on that will be provided when I get some time.
+Documentation on that will be provided when I get some time.

 3. Invoke `MongoidFixtures::load(City)`
 4. The above method invocation will load all test fixture instances of City objects defined in /test/fixtures/cities.yml